droidconKE/droidconKE2020App/README.md

 **4. Build Project**

-**5. Incase of an error when building project, update your gradle version, Build Tools download**
+**5. In case of an error when building project, update your gradle version, Build Tools download**

 =======